-There are prominent views into the conservation area from Russell Road, Palmerston Road and Queen's Road.
+There are prominent views into the conservation area from Russell Road, Palmerston Road and Queens Road.
 Russell Road offers a wide view of St John's Church, the pond and the green creating a strong sense of open space.
 Palmerston Road provides a more limited but still important view of the conservation area featuring Warwick House to the south, and the trees surrounding the pond and the green to the north and north-west.
-Views from the top of Queen's Road feature Warwick House and the Toby Carvery behind a screen of prominent mature trees.
+Views from the top of Queens Road feature Warwick House and the Toby Carvery behind a screen of prominent mature trees.
 All of these viewpoints demonstrate the green and open character of this part of the area.

-Figure 22: View from Russell Road towards Church of St John.
+Figure 22: View from Russell Road towards St John's Church